withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 3. You can use all modern Javascript **logical operators**, **expressions** and **functions** in either section of your `.astro` file.
 :::

-Make any changes or additions you want to the content of your Blog and About page by adding HTML elements, either statically or dynamically.
+Make any changes or additions you want to the content of your About page by adding HTML elements, either statically or dynamically.
 When you are happy with this page, commit your changes to GitHub before moving on to the next lesson.

 ### Test your knowledge